awong234/AdaptiveSCR/readme.md

 * The full sampling procedure (not indicated by comments, follows immediately after activity center simulation), used by Model 3 and Model 4, where captures are simulated at all `R` sites.
 * The subset sampling procedure (indicated by "BEGIN SUBSET DATA SECTION"), which simulates captures at a subset of the `R` sites, conditional on the index variable, used by Model 1 and Model 2.
 * The SRS sampling procedure (indicated by "BEGIN MODEL 5 DATA SECTION"), which simulates captures at a subset of the `R` sites, equal to the number of sites sampled by the corresponding adaptive sample simulation, but selected randomly (**not** conditional on index variable)

+Binomial sampling is employed with probability modeled as a function of distance between the activity center and the observation location, and number of successes equal to `K`, the number of observations (`K = 3` by default.)

 #### Output files